google/googletest/docs/gmock_for_dummies.md

 be used and what it should do (which methods will be called? in which order? how many times? with what arguments? what will they return? etc).

-**Note:** It is easy to confuse the term *fake objects* with mock objects.
-Fakes and mocks actually mean very different things in the Test-Driven Development (TDD) community:
+It is easy to confuse the term *fake objects* with mock objects.
+Fakes and mocks actually mean very different things in the Test-Driven Development (TDD)
+community:

 *   **Fake** objects have working implementations, but usually take some shortcut (perhaps to make the operations less expensive), which makes them